 Our safety-first culture goes beyond training.
 We use awareness campaigns, two-way communication, and regular meetings to reinforce safety practices and their importance.

 Each plant and office has a qualified EHS Manager or Lead who guarantees that Logoplaste’s Occupational Health and Safety standards, customer requirements, and legal regulations are implemented and followed.

-The sites hold regular OHS meetings where everyone is welcome.
+Each site holds regular meetings with all team members.
 The sessions address local performance, improvement plans, accidents, and potential changes in the workplace.
-The meeting minutes and actions are made available to all employees.
-The use of a near-miss* reporting system is also vital for employee engagement, making the workplace safer for all, and enabling teams to identify hazards and actively participate in the safety management process.
+Meeting minutes and action plans are posted.
+The use of unsafe conditions* reporting is key in employee engagement, enabling teams to identify hazards, making the workplace safer.

-*A near-miss is anything with the potential to cause harm, injury, and/or damage.
+*An unsafe condition is anything with the potential to cause harm, injury and/or damage.